 - Annie Marie Harmer.
 Born 1865 in Heathfield.
 Annie married William Saunders in 1895 in Ticehurst.
 In 1901 they were living at Swiftsdene, Salehurst.
 William was a farmers son and Annie was a domestic charwoman.
 Annie M Saunders died in 1947.

 - Alfred Harmer.
-Born 1868 in Waldron.
-Alfred married Mary Elizabeth Fuggle on 5 February 1899 at St Leonards.
+Baptised 5 April 1868 in Heathfield.
+Alfred married Mary Elizabeth Fuggle on 5 February 1898 at St Leonards.
+Alfred was a 27 year old attendant.
+Mary was 23 years old, the daughter of Henry James Fuggle, upholsterer.
 In 1911 they were living at New Buildings, Dingleden Farm, Benenden and Alfred was a farm labourer.
 They had nine children.
 Mary Elizabeth Harmer died in the 1950's in Lewes.

 - Ellen Jane Harmer.
 Born 1870 in Heathfield.
 In 1901 Ellen was living with her sister Maria and her husband Frederick at Sculls Gate, Beneden (see below).
 Ellen may have died in 1958 in Uckfield.